 Are You Ready to Have Your Defects Removed?

 This may seem like a strange statement, but sometimes we are not entirely ready to have our defects removed.
 If you have decided while doing your inventory, for example, that one of your defects of character is nagging, being over-protective or trying to control the alcoholic, are you really ready to give up these defects of character?
-Or, do you still cling to the idea that the alcoholic really needs your help?
+Do you still cling to the idea that the alcoholic really needs your help?
 Do you still believe that you are responsible for taking care of them and, because of that, you can’t stop being over-protective?

 You are the only one who will really know when you are ready to give up your defects of character and be completely ready to stop trying to manipulate the alcoholic.

 Hopefully, you have discussed these issues thoroughly with your sponsor as you worked on your Alanon 5th Step.
-Part of the process of going through the steps is to pray and meditate about our defects, until we know that we are truly ready to give them up.
+Part of the process of going through the steps is to pray and meditate about our defects, until we know we are truly ready to give them up.